-BACKGROUND: Subsequent to its endangerment finding, EPA issued joint regulations with the National Highway Traffic Safety Administration regulating (GHG) emissions from new mobile sources (i.e. motor vehicles).3 EPA then issued its Timing Rule, questionably concluding that regulating GHG from mobile sources triggers regulation of stationary sources.4 By structuring its rules in this way, EPA avoided having to consider the cost of the stationary source regulations either when considering whether to adopt the Tailpipe Rule or the Timing Rule.
+Background: Subsequent to its endangerment finding, EPA issued joint regulations with the National Highway Traffic Safety Administration regulating greenhouse gas emissions from new mobile sources (i.e. motor vehicles).11 EPA then issued its Timing Rule, which effectively required it to regulate greenhouse gases from stationary sources as soon as the regulation governing mobile sources went into effect.12 By structuring its rules in this way, EPA avoided having to consider the cost of the stationary source regulations either when considering whether to adopt the Tailpipe Rule or the Timing Rule.
 Texas' suit challenges this omission, and also indirectly challenges the basis for the endangerment finding itself.